 At this point George VI asked Mackenzie King what exactly was meant by the Monroe Doctrine.
-"I explained to him it meant the U.S. held the view that there was no longer any territory available for conquest or occupation on the Continent and that any effort of a Foreign Power to acquire land on this side would meet the opposition of the U.S. in this, whether the effort to acquire possessions related to North or South America".
-Mackenzie King said that some Canadians believed that the Monroe Doctrine was itself a sufficient protection for Canada from foreign invasion but that "if America had to protect us, she would soon wish to have us a part of herself".
-He also felt that Roosevelt would be taking a considerable risk if he tried to get coal from Canada so that the American navy could keep the Atlantic coast clear of enemy ships, to which the King replied, "I think that is just what he would like, to have the enemy regard such action as an act of war".56
+'I explained to him it meant the U.S. held the view that there was no longer any territory available for conquest or occupation on the Continent and that any effort of a Foreign Power to acquire land on this side would meet the opposition of the U.S. in this, whether the effort to acquire possessions related to North or South America'.
+Mackenzie King said that some Canadians believed that the Monroe Doctrine was itself a sufficient protection for Canada from foreign invasion but that 'if America had to protect us, she would soon wish to have us a part of herself'.
+He also felt that Roosevelt would be taking a considerable risk if he tried to get coal from Canada so that the American navy could keep the Atlantic coast clear of enemy ships, to which the King replied, 'I think that is just what he would like, to have the enemy regard such action as an act of war'.

 George VI reminded Mackenzie King about what Roosevelt had said on Saturday evening, when the three men had discussed the international situation after dinner.
-The President had explained that he "was trying to educate the American people to appreciate what it would mean to them if Germany were to win in a war, and the French and British forces to be wiped off the seas.
-They would then lose entirely their export market, and if they were given a chance to import into those countries, it would be wholly on the terms of the Dictators themselves".
-Pursuing this theme on Sunday, the King had asked Roosevelt "what would move the Americans most" in the event of a war between Britain and Germany.
-The President had replied that "if London were bombed, that would certainly stir the American nation".
-57
+The President had explained that he 'was trying to educate the American people to appreciate what it would mean to them if Germany were to win in a war, and the French and British forces to be wiped off the seas'.
+The US would lose its export market and its trade with those countries would be entirely on Hitler's terms.
+Pursuing this theme on Sunday, the King had asked Roosevelt 'what would move the Americans most' in the event of a war between Britain and Germany.
+The President had replied that 'if London were bombed, that would certainly stir the American nation'.

 The King also mentioned his reference to Winston Churchill on Saturday evening and said that he had deliberately brought up Churchill's name to see what the President's reaction would be.
 He said he was anxious to see, as there was now talk of Churchill succeeding Chamberlain, how this might be viewed in America.
-"He did not think the President viewed it too favourably", recorded Mackenzie King.
-"He told me quite frankly what he would rather do than have him at the head of a Government.
-I agreed that it would be inviting disaster, simply challenging Germany".
-58

-George VI was also far from impressed with Anthony Eden and complained to Mackenzie King that when Eden came to talk with him, "he would sit at the end of a chair".
-Furthermore, when the King asked him a question, "he would begin to answer from a bit of paper".
-He continued: "I don't like men to talk with me in that way.
-I like them to talk to me frankly about everything, in a natural way".
+'He did not think the President viewed it too favourably', recorded Mackenzie King.
+'He told me quite frankly what he would rather do than have him at the head of a Government.
+I agreed that it would be inviting disaster, simply challenging Germany'.
+George VI was also far from impressed with Anthony Eden and complained to Mackenzie King that when Eden came to talk with him, 'he would sit at the end of a chair'.
+Furthermore, when the King asked him a question, 'he would begin to answer from a bit of paper'.
+He continued: 'I don't like men to talk with me in that way.
+I like them to talk to me frankly about everything, in a natural way'.
 Mackenzie King pointed out that, in the presence of their sovereign, people felt that that had to be very careful and therefore hesitated to say much.
-"I told him I thought Eden's fault was his Oxford manner; that he was able, etc. but did not have the kind of touch that foreigners understood"; he was "democratic at heart but sort of superior in manner".
+'I told him I thought Eden's fault was his Oxford manner; that he was able, etc. but did not have the kind of touch that foreigners understood'; he was 'democratic at heart but sort of superior in manner'.